aditiaz/ReactSelfTaught/README.md

 # Project Title

-This is me self-teaching reactJs with the help of freecodecamp
+This is me self-teaching reactJs from  freecoecamp lessons

 ## Getting Started